 Photo credit © Benedicte Lassalle

-This project was featured as part of AIA East Bay Home Tours: Shelter 2021
+This innovative ADU was featured in the AIA East Bay Home Tours: Shelter 2021, highlighting its unique design and community-oriented approach.

 Photo credit © Benedicte Lassalle